-Many of the most famous elements of Conan Doyle’s Holmes come out in the tale, and whilst the police, in this case Inspector Hopkins, take the first solution as fact, Holmes looks beyond the obvious for the real solution.
-Of course the fact that Holmes also manages to make use of his disguises is an added bonus.
+Many of the most famous elements of Conan Doyle’s Holmes come out in the tale, and whilst the police, in this case, Inspector Hopkins, take the first solution as fact, Holmes looks beyond the obvious for the real solution.
+Of course, the fact that Holmes manages to use his disguises is an added bonus.

 In The Adventure of Black Peter, Watson recounts details of a case from 1895 dealing with the death of Captain Peter Carey.

 Holmes was working on a case where he had created a persona of Captain Basil, a sea-going captain, although Watson had not been involved in the details of the case thus far.
 Holmes, though, had to provide some details when the detective interrupted the doctor’s breakfast when he entered the shared rooms with a large harpoon under his arm.